-- 1. The farming could be made more commercial - 2.
-There is opportunity for fruit and vegetable growing - 3.
-There is a lot of opportunity for making mango products such as juice, flavouring etc - 4.
-The reopening of the closed NKDU Iringa Health Centre - 5.
-Equipping NKDU Resource Centre to serve a catchment comprising communities in the two subcounties of Nkondo and Kidera - 6.
-Expanding cassava, maize and groundnuts growing - 7.
-The need for increased tree planting - 8.
-The need for rain water harvesting - 9.
-The need for intensifying pit latrine coverage through sustained campaign linking improved health and wealth to proper hygiene and sanitation - 10.
-The development of deep boreholes to supply communities with potable water within minimum distance to water source - 11.
-The development of valley tanks to store water and the obtaining the necessary infrastructure for irrigation - 12.
-Post harvest handling and management - 13.
-Value addition to farm produce through semi /final processing - 14.
+- 1. The strengthening of one of the few community initiative nursery schools to promote early childhood education especially of the girl child. - 2.
+The farming could be made more commercial - 3.
+There is opportunity for fruit and vegetable growing - 4.
+There is a lot of opportunity for making mango products such as juice, flavouring etc - 5.
+The reopening of the closed NKDU Iringa Health Centre - 6.
+Equipping NKDU Resource Centre to serve a catchment comprising communities in the two subcounties of Nkondo and Kidera - 7.
+Expanding cassava, maize and groundnuts growing - 8.
+The need for increased tree planting - 9.
+The need for rain water harvesting - 10.
+The need for intensifying pit latrine coverage through sustained campaign linking improved health and wealth to proper hygiene and sanitation - 11.
+The development of deep boreholes to supply communities with potable water within minimum distance to water source - 12.
+The development of valley tanks to store water and the obtaining the necessary infrastructure for irrigation - 13.
+Post harvest handling and management - 14.
+Value addition to farm produce through semi /final processing - 15.
 Training communities at household and community level in; record keeping and work planning, analyses of farming techniques/inputs to predict potential profits and losses, forming farmers groups for value addition and operational efficiency, cost-benefit analysis of using modern farming practices, diversification for risk management, marketing and the profit impact of changing prices, yield and savings, credits and funding.